The Rise of the Meritocracy

-The Rise of the Meritocracy is a book by British sociologist and politician Michael Dunlop Young which was first published in 1958.
-It describes a dystopian society in a future United Kingdom in which intelligence and merit have become the central tenet of society, replacing previous divisions of social class and creating a society stratified between a merited power-holding elite and a disenfranchised underclass of the less merited.
+The Rise of the Meritocracy is a satirical novel by British sociologist and politician Michael Dunlop Young which was first published in 1958.
+It describes a dystopian society in a future United Kingdom in which merit (defined as IQ + effort) has become the central tenet of society, replacing previous divisions of social class and creating a society stratified between a meritorious power-holding elite and a disenfranchised underclass of the less meritorious.
 The essay satirised the Tripartite System of education that was being practised at the time.
+The narrative of the book ends in 2034 with a revolt against the meritocratic elite by the "Populists".

 The book was rejected by the Fabian Society and then by 11 publishers before being accepted by Thames and Hudson.

-Meritocracy is the political philosophy in which political influence is assigned largely according to the intellectual talent and achievement of the individual.
-Michael Young coined the term, formed by combining the Latin root "mereō" and Ancient Greek suffix "cracy", in his essay to describe and ridicule such a society, the selective education system that was the Tripartite System, and the philosophy in general.
+Meritocracy is the political philosophy in which political influence and power is concentrated in those with "merit", according to the intellectual talent and achievement of the individual.
+The word is formed by combining the Latin root "mereō" and Ancient Greek suffix "cracy".
+In his essay, Michael Young describes and ridicules such a society, the selective education system that was the Tripartite System, and the philosophy in general.
+Michael Young is widely credited with coining the term "meritocracy" in the essay, but it was first used (pejoratively) by sociologist Alan Fox in 1956.

-The word was adopted into the English language with none of the negative connotations that Young intended it to have and was embraced by supporters of the philosophy.
-Young expressed his disappointment in the embrace of this word and philosophy by the Labour Party under Tony Blair in The Guardian in an article in 2001, where he states:
+The word was adopted into the English language without the negative connotations that Young intended it to have and was embraced by supporters of the philosophy.
+In a 2001 article in The Guardian, Down with Meritocracy, Young expressed his disappointment in the embrace of this word and philosophy by the Labour Party under Tony Blair, stating: